 Today, brands have entered into the fray.

-What makes social media so alluring is the fact that they offer the perfect conduit for businesses to provide personalised, human experiences to their clientele.
+What makes social media so alluring is that they offer the perfect conduit for businesses to provide personalised, human experiences to their clientele.

 It is essential to have the right social media marketing strategy for business growth.

-It would be remiss if we didn’t share that while the current climate is welcoming for businesses to thrive, you need not stray too far away from the original script.
+It would be remiss if we didn’t share that while the current climate welcomes businesses to thrive, you need not stray too far away from the original script.

 At all times, the approach needs to be “social”.